×

 Example:

-A nine‑minute simulation for test and field staff recreates a commissioning day.
+Prepare teams for pressure before it shows up in equipment uptime, first-pass quality, or field safety.
 Participants make timed decisions about pre‑checks, documentation steps, and customer handoffs.
 The simulation illustrates the impact on cycle time and potential revisits and produces a punch list.

 Upskilling Modules